locoframework/loco-js/README.md

     * **getLine** - returns the working instance of the **Line** class responsible for sending and receiving messages over a WebSocket connection
     * **getWire** - returns the working instance of the **Wire** class responsible for fetching notifications from the server
     * **setAuthorizationHeader** - sets Authorization header which is sent over in all XHR requests
-    * **setDisconnectedForTooLong** - sets `disconnectedForTooLong` function that is called after a longer time without connection to the server
 * **subscribe** - a function used to receive notifications when a given object or all objects of a given class are changed on the server-side